Lead: Isotopes

-Natural lead consists of four stable isotopes with mass numbers of 204, 206, 207, and 208, and traces of five short-lived radioisotopes.
-The high number of isotopes is consistent with lead's atomic number being even.
-Lead has a magic number of protons (82), for which the nuclear shell model accurately predicts an especially stable nucleus.
-Lead-208 has 126 neutrons, another magic number, which may explain why lead-208 is extraordinarily stable.
+Natural lead consists of four stable isotopes with mass numbers 204, 206, 207, and 208, along with traces of six short-lived radioisotopes with mass numbers 209–214.
+The relatively high number of isotopes is consistent with lead's even atomic number.
+Lead has a magic number of protons (82), making its nucleus especially stable according to the nuclear shell model.
+Lead-208 also has 126 neutrons, another magic number, which may account for its exceptional stability.

-With its high atomic number, lead is the heaviest element whose natural isotopes are regarded as stable; lead-208 is the heaviest stable nucleus.
-(This distinction formerly fell to bismuth, with an atomic number of 83, until its only primordial isotope, bismuth-209, was found in 2003 to decay very slowly.)
-The four stable isotopes of lead could theoretically undergo alpha decay to isotopes of mercury with a release of energy, but this has not been observed for any of them; their predicted half-lives range from 1035 to 10189 years (at least 1025 times the current age of the universe).
+With its high atomic number, lead is the heaviest element whose natural isotopes are considered stable; lead-208 is the heaviest stable nucleus known.
+This distinction previously belonged to bismuth (atomic number 83) until its sole primordial isotope, bismuth-209, was found in 2003 to decay extremely slowly.
+Although the four stable isotopes of lead could theoretically undergo alpha decay to mercury isotopes with an energy release, no such decay has been observed; their predicted half-lives range from 1035 to 10189 years, at least 1025 times the current age of the universe.

-Three of the stable isotopes are found in three of the four major decay chains: lead-206, lead-207, and lead-208 are the final decay products of uranium-238, uranium-235, and thorium-232, respectively.
-These decay chains are called the uranium chain, the actinium chain, and the thorium chain.
-Their isotopic concentrations in a natural rock sample depends greatly on the presence of these three parent uranium and thorium isotopes.
-For example, the relative abundance of lead-208 can range from 52% in normal samples to 90% in thorium ores; for this reason, the standard atomic weight of lead is given to only one decimal place.
-As time passes, the ratio of lead-206 and lead-207 to lead-204 increases, since the former two are supplemented by radioactive decay of heavier elements while the latter is not; this allows for lead–lead dating.
-As uranium decays into lead, their relative amounts change; this is the basis for uranium–lead dating.
-Lead-207 exhibits nuclear magnetic resonance, a property that has been used to study its compounds in solution and solid state, including in the human body.
+Three of lead's stable isotopes—lead-206, lead-207, and lead-208—are the end products of the three major natural decay chains: the uranium chain (from uranium-238), the actinium chain (from uranium-235), and the thorium chain (from thorium-232), respectively.
+The isotopic composition of a rock sample depends on the presence of these parent isotopes; for example, lead-208 abundance can vary from about 52% in ordinary samples to as much as 90% in thorium ores.
+For this reason, the standard atomic weight of lead is reported to only one decimal place.
+Over time, the ratios of these isotopes to lead-204 increase as they are produced by radioactive decay.
+These variations allow for lead–lead and uranium–lead dating.
+Lead-207 exhibits nuclear magnetic resonance, a property used to study its compounds in both solution and solid states, including in biological systems such as the human body.